 Common treatments for paper objects include: surface cleaning to reduce superficial dirt; reduction of surface mold; removal of self-adhesive tapes; separation from harmful mounts and laminations; consolidation of flaking or friable media; aqueous treatment to reduce acidity, deterioration products, discoloration, and stains; alkalization to inhibit future degradation; mending tears; filling areas of loss; and lining fragile or fragmentary objects with Japanese paper.

 Cosmetic treatments for works with aesthetic value may include: stain reduction, filling losses with matching paper, and inpainting (retouching) areas of image loss.
 These non-essential treatments are performed at the discretion of the client.
 Various rehousing options are available, including polyester film encapsulation and museum-quality mounting and matting.

-Framing Services – NEDCC offers an array of custom conservation matting and framing services, including museum quality mounting and matting, sealed packages, sink mats, string mounting for parchment documents, new custom frames and shadowboxes, and fitting into existing client frames.
-We will work with you to design a frame that will look attractive and ensure the long term preservation of your artwork or document.
+Preparator Services – NEDCC offers an array of custom conservation matting and framing services, including museum quality mounting and matting, sealed packages, sink mats, tension mounting for parchment documents, new custom frames and shadowboxes, and fitting into existing client frames.
+Services also include custom housings, conservation mounting, preparation for exhibition and travel, and design and fabrication of archival housings and enclosures.

 Learn more about proper framing techniques: